rust-lang/surveys/surveys/2021-annual-survey/questions.md

 - Javascript, Ruby, Python, or other dynamically-typed language

 TODO are these the right categories?
+TODO Second questions for each asking level of experience?

 How long have you been programming (in any language, for fun, learning, work, any reason)?